strimzi/strimzi-ui/docs/Build.md

 ### UI Build implementation

 The above UI build is implemented in the [`build directory`](../utils/build).
-It is broken down into common configuration (and a function that will return it and build constants), and individual use cases, such as dev and prod builds.
+It is broken down into common configuration (and a function that will return it, helper functions and build constants), and individual use cases, such as dev and prod builds.

 ## UI build into Strimzi